fallen-icarus/cardano-loans/README.md

 `POSIXTime` is an integer representing POSIX time down to the millisecond.
 `Rational` is a fraction of integers.
 This is how decimals are represented by the dApp.

-The datums are used as inline datums so that others can see the necessary information for negotiating and checking a borrower's credit history.
+The datums are used as inline datums so that others can easily see the necessary information for negotiating and checking a borrower's credit history.

 - `beaconSym` - The minting policy for the protocol.
 Every form needs this so that the protocol knows what beacons to look for.
-This field is not part of negotiations since it is only used internally by the validator.
+This field is not part of negotiations since it is only used internally by the protocol.
 - `borrowerId` - The borrower's staking credential hash.
 The credential hash itself is what gets stored here.
 This field makes it easy for lenders to know what credential to check for the user's credit history.
 Without this field, the lender would need to inspect the address itself to get the credential hash.
 The field is also used by the protocol to save on computation since it doesn't need to parse the address' staking credential each time in order to get this.
-This field is not part of negotiations since it much match the address being used.
+This field is not part of negotiations since it much match the loan address being used.
 - `loanAsset` - The policy ID and asset name for the asset being lent out.
 - `loanPrinciple` - The amount of the loan asset that is borrowed.
-- `loanTerm` - The loan's duration (ie, how much time will the borrower have to repay the loan).
+- `loanTerm` - The loan's relative duration (ie, how much time will the borrower have to repay the loan).
 - `collateral` - A list of assets the borrower is willing to use as collateral for the loan.
-- `lenderId` - The lender's pubkey or staking script credential.
+- `lenderId` - The lender's pubkey or staking script credential with the proper prefix.
 The protocol requires this to manage the LenderID beacon token.
 It is also used to cheaply check for the lender's approval when required.
-This field is not part of the negotiations since it is only used internally by the validator.
+This field is not part of the negotiations since it is only used internally by the protocol.
 - `lenderAddress` - The address where the lender would like loan payments to go.
 It can either be a payment pubkey address or a plutus address with staking where the payment credential is the proxy script.
 No other payment scripts are allowed.